Weaning from Pacifier Use

 an essential tool at mealtimes.

-I learned to have several of her favourite pacifiers in stock.
+I learned to have several of her favorite pacifiers in stock.

 Thankfully, she was not attached to a particular dummy so as soon as